 Ernesto Treccani | The Moon And The Bonfires

-In 1962, Milanese artist Ernesto Treccani made 5 large-size canvas (200×300 cm) inspired by the novel The Moon and the Bonfires.
+In 1962, Milanese artist Ernesto Treccani made 5 large-size canvases (200×300 cm) inspired by the novel The Moon and the Bonfires.
 Originally meant for Casa del Popolo in Canelli, they were then placed at Centro Studi Cesare Pavese in Santo Stefano Belbo until the 1994 flood.
 Today they are permanently displayed at Fondazione Cesare Pavese, on what once was the altar of the church of Saint James and Christopher.

-The canvas are accompanied by a series of 21 preliminary drawings, collected on the occasion of the 40th anniversary of Cesare Pavese’s death in an exhibition titled “Treccani for Pavese”.
-The exhibition inaugurated in Santo Stefano Belbo on 27 April 1990 in the presence of the artist, who was assigned the honorary citizenship.
+The canvases are accompanied by a series of 21 preliminary drawings, collected on the occasion of the 40th anniversary of Cesare Pavese’s death in an exhibition titled “Treccani for Pavese”.
+The exhibition was inaugurated in Santo Stefano Belbo on 27 April 1990 in the presence of the artist, who was assigned the honorary citizenship.
 The drawings are now part of Fondazione Cesare Pavese’s archives: one of them still bears the signs of the flood in memory of the tragic event that affected the town.

 The cycle of The Moon and the Bonfires

-Of the five canvas – in order “Il Valino” (Valino), “La vendemmia” (The Harvest), “L’estate” (The Summer), “Il trenino di Canelli” (Canelli’s train), “La luna e i falò” (The Moon and the Bonfires) – historian and art critic Floriano De Santi wrote in the exhibition catalogue: “…there is a weird thrill of life and destruction that turns into light tremors, in the delicacy shared both by the writer and the artist, who has now reached his full maturity”.
+Of the five canvases – in order “Il Valino” (Valino), “La vendemmia” (The Harvest), “L’estate” (The Summer), “Il trenino di Canelli” (Canelli’s train), “La luna e i falò” (The Moon and the Bonfires) – historian and art critic Floriano De Santi wrote in the exhibition catalogue: “…there is a weird thrill of life and destruction that turns into light tremors, in the delicacy shared both by the writer and the artist, who has now reached his full maturity”.

 In the cycle of The Moon and the Bonfires some of the novel characters are clearly recognizable – Valino, Cinto, Irene, Santa, Nuto – as well as other key themes and subjects of the book: the hills, the vineyard, the railway, … Treccani himself listed them in Arte per Amore (Feltrinelli, 1978):